-(a) Solicitations citing requirements documents listed in the General Services Administration (GSA) Index of Federal Specifications, Standards and Commercial Item Descriptions, the DoD Acquisition Streamlining and Standardization Information System (ASSIST), or other agency index shall identify each document’s approval date and the dates of any applicable amendments and revisions.
+(a) Solicitations citing requirements documents listed in the General Services Administration (GSA) Index of Federal Specifications, Standards and Commercial Item Descriptions, available on the DoD Acquisition Streamlining and Standardization Information System (ASSIST) website, or listed in other agency index shall identify each document’s approval date and the dates of any applicable amendments and revisions.
 Do not use general identification references, such as "the issue in effect on the date of the solicitation."
 Contracting offices will not normally furnish these cited documents with the solicitation, except when-

 (1) The requirements document must be furnished with the solicitation to enable prospective contractors to make a competent evaluation of the solicitation;

 (2) In the judgment of the contracting officer, it would be impracticable for prospective contractors to obtain the documents in reasonable time to respond to the solicitation; or

 (3) A prospective contractor requests a copy of a Government promulgated requirements document.

 (b) Contracting offices shall clearly identify in the solicitation any pertinent documents not listed in the GSA Index of Federal Specifications, Standards and Commercial Item Descriptions or ASSIST.
 Such documents shall be furnished with the solicitation or specific instructions shall be furnished for obtaining or examining such documents.

 (c) When documents refer to other documents, such references shall–

 (1) Be restricted to documents, or appropriate portions of documents, that apply in the acquisition;

 (3) Not conflict with other documents and provisions of the solicitation; and